eugene-eeo/gpdb/README.rst

 gpdb
 ====

-An experiment in modelling a gossip protocol of **N** peers, subject to each node sending **M** messages, and a bandwidth of **B** messages on each tick, i.e. the number of messages sent at each tick is at most **B**.
+An experiment in modelling a gossip protocol of **N** peers, subject to each node sending **M** messages, and a bandwidth of **B** messages on each tick.
 Assumptions:

 - A fully reliable network, where no messages are dropped as long as fewer than **B** messages are sent.
 - All messages after **B** messages are sent are dropped.
-- Any nodes can send to any other node in the network.
+- Any node can send to any other node in the network.
 - All nodes send messages at specific times.
-- At each tick they will randomly pick at most **M** distinct nodes that they have not communicated with (sent to/received from) and send messages to them.
+- At each tick random nodes will communicate with at most **M** random, distinct nodes that they have not sent to/received from.

-What is being measured is the number of iterations/ticks required in order to make every peer/node aware of the message.
+What is being measured is the number of iterations/ticks required in order to make every node aware of the message.
 Typically the lower the number of ticks, the better.
 But this comes with a cost in **B** and **M**.